ymdatta/DollarBot/README.md

 ## Configuration

-For **users**, no additional configuration is required—just start using DollarBot!
+For **users**, no additional configuration is required—just start using MoneyManager!

 For **contributors**, we’ve designed the system to be as modular as possible, so that updates to one module won’t impact others.
 However, there are a few configurable parameters available to help tailor and extend the system: